Audience of the future

-Up to £33 million will be made available for new products and services that exploit immersive technologies.
+Up to £33 million is being invested in businesses and reseachers to develop new products and services that exploit immersive technologies.

-A £16 million demonstrator programme will fund industry-led consortia in the creative industries to create new immersive experiences and test them with large-scale audiences.
+An £18 million demonstrator programme is funding industry-led consortia in the creative industries to create new immersive experiences and test them with large audiences.

 Up to £12 million will go to research and development projects in 3 areas: